Finding Affordable Child Care

 There are several things to consider when choosing a daycare.
 Once you check off the basics, such as safety, environment, and quality of care, it is important to get a feel for the culture.
 Does it feel warm and welcoming to you?
 Are the children happily engaged?
 Do the providers truly seem to enjoy interacting with the children?
 Use questions like these to guide your research as you explore daycare options near you.

 Preschool is generally for three to four-year-olds.
 Hours vary; some provide care for just a couple of days a week and some provide care for the full week.
 You can find half-day and full-day programs.
 Preschool settings are highly structured with a focus on education and socialization.

 Early childhood education programs

-Early childhood programs promote school readiness of children from birth to five years old.
-They are generally for lower-income families and you can find them located within childcare centers, public school settings and sometimes at in-home day care settings.
+Early childhood programs promote the school readiness of children from birth to five years old.
+They are generally for lower-income families and you can find them located within childcare centers, public school settings, and sometimes at in-home daycare settings.
 These programs are free to those who are eligible.